A woman attending a festival with service dog and guide cane

 • Mark thresholds and height differences with contrasting signal colors.

-• Cover cables and conduits, and ensure that cable trays meet threshold aid standards and are also marked with contrasting signal colors.
+• Cover cables and pipes, and ensure that cable trays comply with the standards for tactile paving and are also marked with contrasting signal colors.

 • Slabs over grass and sand are often not wheelchair accessible and pose a tripping hazard.
 It is better to use rubber mats instead.
 Even better are floor boards that are anchored to each other and into the ground, such as hexafloor.
 Using rubber mats or anchored floor boards immediately creates a tactile and visible route for people with visual impairments.